Skip to content

 podkit device eject

 Safely unmount an iPod device.
+Also available as podkit device unmount.

 Terminal window

-podkit device eject [name] [options]
+podkit device eject [-d <name>] [options]

 OptionDescription